MatthieuXMoreau/HTS_M2-IMaLiS_2020/TD_RNAseq/TD_RNAseq.md

 # Enter your password
 ```

-7. Open the *.html* report with ypur favorite browser
+7. Open the *.html* report with your favorite browser

 #